-- 2. Deliberate. - 3.
-Make a motion to adopt Resolution No. 2021-371, which recommends that City Council adopt the Comprehensive Plan amendments, Development Code amendments, and amendments to the Northwest Newberg Specific Plan, Springbrook Oaks Specific Plan, and Springbrook Master Plan.
+The Newberg Planning Commission held a public hearing on May 13, 2021, heard public testimony, and approved Resolution No. 2021-371 (Attachment 5) recommending that City Council adopt the Comprehensive Plan amendments, Development Code amendments, and amendments to the Northwest Newberg Specific Plan, Springbrook Oaks Specific Plan, and Springbrook Master Plan.